babasNHaroun/Banking-KATA/README.md

 This repository contains two main projects:

-- **Banking-KATA**: Java Spring Boot backend for banking operations.
+- **backend**: Java Spring Boot backend for banking operations.
-- **banking-ui**: Angular frontend with Angular Material for interacting with the backend.
+- **frontend**: Angular frontend with Angular Material for interacting with the backend.

 ---